Ernest Etim, Assistant Resident Engineer, N56 - Mountcharles to Drumbeigh scheme

 The experience has given me a better appreciation of the central role engineers play in all phases of a roads project - from design to handover - and just how much our work impacts on society.

 During my site rotation, I learned how important teamwork is in terms of keeping a project on programme.
 The timeframe for addressing requests from the contractor tends to be quite short, particularly when decisions are needed to solve a construction or design problem.
-The ER team has to get together, identify the key issues and delegate tasks to various team members within the time available.
+The employer's representative (ER) team has to get together, identify the key issues and delegate tasks to various team members within the time available.
 These decisions can have an immediate impact on the construction process and the general public.

 I was given responsibility in my role on site, but I also got a lot of support from the more experienced team members, including the senior resident engineer.
 He supervised my work on, for example, maintaining as-built documents.
 I collated as-built data from the contractor, which I cross-referenced to the site team’s own records.
 I adopted methods of taking notes to easily identify on what day personnel or equipment was used during the construction of the many elements of the scheme.
 I also applied this approach to recording the tests I observed, as well as carrying out site inspections.